shaloo/docs.arcana/docs/auth/onboard/wagmi/wagmi-custom-ui.md

 !!! an-tip "Single Provider Optimization"

-      For a single social login provider, specify it when creating ArcanaConnector to optimize onboarding.
+      When using a single social login provider, specify it when creating ArcanaConnector to optimize onboarding.
 There's no need to use setLogin later in the custom login UI code.

       For multiple social login providers, create ArcanaConnector without specifying a provider.
 Use the setLogin function later based on the user's choice.